Difference Between Revenue vs Income

-Below is the different applications of Revenue vs Income are as follows:
+Below are the different applications of Revenue vs Income are as follows:

-- Income is used in all type of analysis like Total Earnings of the firm, Financial Ratios (which depend on the profit of the company) and the company’s payout to its stockholders.
+- Income is used in all types of analysis like Total Earnings of the firm, Financial Ratios (which depend on the profit of the company), and the company’s payout to its stockholders.

 - The measure of a company’s profitability and standing in the market.

 - In certain cases, it may be a negative figure, which may refer that the company has more expenses than its income.
 Depending upon its account of expenses, it may also refer that the company may be using much of its revenue in inventory, or towards research and development, or maybe towards the development of assets.